acend/openshift-operations-training/content/en/docs/01/04_backup.md

 ## Task {{% param sectionnumber %}}.1: Create user workload backups

-As a cluster admin, you can create scheduled backups of your users resources, to be able to restore them in case of emergency, like an accidental deletion.
+As a cluster admin, you can create scheduled backups of your users' resources.
+This allows you to restore them in cases like an accidental deletion.

-{{% alert title="Note" color="primary" %}}You will be using Velero to create user workload backups.{{% /alert %}}
+{{% alert title="Note" color="primary" %}}
+You will be using Velero to create user workload backups.
+{{% /alert %}}

-Setup a daily backup of the resources in namespace `uptime-app-prod` with a lifetime of 10 days by createing the following schedule:
+Setup a daily backup of the resources in namespace `uptime-app-prod` with a lifetime of 10 days by creating the following schedule:

 {{< highlight yaml >}}{{< readfile file="content/en/docs/01/resources/schedule_daily-backup-uptime-app-prod.yaml" >}}{{< /highlight >}}

-{{% alert title="Note" color="primary" %}} This resource file is also available at https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/01/resources/schedule_daily-backup-uptime-app-prod.yaml. {{% /alert %}}
+{{% alert title="Note" color="primary" %}}
+This resource file is also available at https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/01/resources/schedule_daily-backup-uptime-app-prod.yaml.
+{{% /alert %}}

 ```bash
 oc -n training-infra-velero apply -f https://raw.githubusercontent.com/acend/openshift-4-ops-training/main/content/en/docs/01/resources/schedule_daily-backup-uptime-app-prod.yaml